← Back

 Barranco landing page showing the tagline 'Plan the trip.
 Skip the chaos.' over a canyon background

 Canyoning clubs organize treffens: multi-day gatherings at a base location (e.g. a camping) with daily trips to different canyons.
-Coordination usually happens through WhatsApp groups or in-person.
-It kinda works, but info ends up scattered and in people's heads.
-Additionally, there's important info such as weather and water levels that you need to be aware of, and that usually entails consulting various models and aggregating the output in your head.
-I wanted one tool that handles the logistics and pulls and aggregates important info automatically.
+Problem: coordination usually happens through WhatsApp groups or in-person.
+Which works, but info ends up scattered and in people's heads.
+Additionally, there's important info such as weather and water levels that you need to be aware of, and that usually entails consulting various models and aggregating the info yourself.
+I wanted one tool that did all that automatically.

 Architecture